 In March 2020, Peace Corps Volunteers were evacuated because of COVID-19.
 For two years, Peace Corps staff supported partners from each of the three sectors in the absence of volunteers.
 Peace Corps continued to strengthen relationships with local and national partners through technical skills training, program support activities, and COVID vaccination efforts.

-By January 2023 with the re-entry, Volunteers will continue to work alongside Filipino counterparts to teach English to students in the classroom; strengthen organizations working with children, youth, and families at risk; and assist communities in the management and conservation of coastal resources.
+Volunteers returned to the Philippines in 2023, and continue to work alongside Filipino counterparts to teach English to students in the classroom; strengthen organizations working with children, youth, and families at risk; and assist communities in the management and conservation of coastal resources.

 Since its establishment in 1961 by U.S. President John F. Kennedy, Peace Corps Philippines proudly counts nearly 10,000 Volunteers having served in the Philippines.